July 4th promo10-year warranty

 The cheapest ladder is rarely the least expensive.

-Buy once: a BenchK is one-piece steel and hand-finished beech, EU-certified, rated for 330 lb, backed for a decade, and shipped free — built to outlast everything else in the room.
+Buy once: a BenchK is laser-cut steel and hand-finished beech, EU-certified, rated for 330 lb, backed for a decade, and shipped free — built to outlast everything else in the room.